-How Crypto Gifts Are Taxed
+How Are Cryptocurrency Gifts Taxed in 2023?

 TokenTax content follows strict guidelines for editorial accuracy and integrity.
 We do not accept money from third party sites, so we can give you the most unbiased and accurate information possible.

-If you receive crypto as a gift (cool!), receiving the crypto alone is not a taxable event, and you don’t recognize it as income.
-Rather you realize capital gains or losses on crypto when you sell it.
+If you receive crypto as a gift, this alone is not a taxable event and you don’t recognize it as income.
+In other words, you do not immediately pay crypto tax on a gift.
+You will only have tax consequences on crypto you receive as a gift when you sell it.

 If you sell the asset for a gain (i.e. more than the giver’s cost basis), then your cost basis for that sale is equal to the donor’s basis.

 If you sell the asset for a loss (i.e. less than the giver’s cost basis), then your cost basis is the lesser of either the donor’s cost basis or the fair market value at the time you received the crypto.

 If you don’t know the giver’s cost basis, you must recognize a $0 cost basis for the sale.

 Your holding period (to determine short- and long-term crypto tax rates) includes the holding time of the person who gave you the crypto.
 If you don’t know when they acquired the crypto, your holding period begins when you receive the gifted crypto.

 Be sure to include gifts in your cryptocurrency tax software account, as it's necessary to account for assets received or given.